lizgab/Master-s-Project/README.md

 Elizabeth Gabriel and Piers Larkman

 Machine Learning for the Calibratio of Radiotelescopes

+Test from Piers